Smenos/.github/profile/README.md

 ### People think they need one big model for AGI when they  dont - here we are working on micro agents and _loops_ as a fundamental programming framework for LLMs.

-### Through analytical jungian algebra and some CoT, reaper can compose what we call _higher order neural nets_ which is a groundbreaking approach towards understanding intelligence as a looping reflection of space, time and non-locality: esentially a monologue comprised of questions and answers.
+### Through analytical jungian algebra and some CoT, our framework _Reaper_ can compose what we call _higher order neural nets_ which is a groundbreaking approach towards understanding intelligence as a looping reflection of space, time and non-locality: esentially a monologue comprised of questions and answers.

 ### Open Sourcing soon!